monkeyK1n9/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions is a script to replicate permission of a file 11-directories_permissions is a script to change permissions of children directories Create dir with permission
+13-change_group is a script to change the group of a directory